 And I, being young and apt to learn, learnt wickedness there.

 There can’t have been many of the Earl of Essex’s supporters left in the Tower by the end of 1601.
 After the February rebellion most had been spread around the public prisons or held in the houses of reliable citizens.
 Once the interrogations, trials, and executions were over, some were fined and many released.

-However, the Earl of Southampton’s Tower apartment seems to have become the headquarters for the remaining few.
+However, the Earl of Southampton’s Tower apartment seems to have become the headquarters for those remaining.